 To understand CCR, consider the ratio of the forgetting cost to the interruption cost, which will typically be greater than one.
 Given a fixed predictor, it is possible derive an expression for the minimum value of this ratio such that the cost of using the reminder assistant is equal to the cost without it.
 We define the CCR for the predictor to be this minimum ratio.
-Thus, if the CCR for a predictor is 10 then the cost of forget-ting must be more than 10 times the cost of interruption for the reminder assistant to provide a net benefit.
+Thus, if the CCR for a predictor is 10 then the cost of forgetting must be more than 10 times the cost of interruption for the reminder assistant to provide a net benefit.
 The expression for the CCR is given by $CCR = \frac{(1-CR) \times FPR}{PR \times FR \times TPR}$ where FPR and TPR are the false positive and true positive rates of the predictor, FR is the frequency that the user forgets the conditional actions when they intend to take them, and CR is the frequency that the user intends to take the conditional actions.

-Figures 4(c) and 5(c) give the learning curves plotted in terms of CCR for our prediction tasks.
+Figures 3(c) and 4(c) give the learning curves plotted in terms of CCR for our prediction tasks.
 We have graphs for two forgetting rates (FR=0.1 and 0.05) and for each we give results both with and without feature guidance with parameter tuning always on.
 The first observation is that for the largest training set sizes the values of CCR are quite reasonable for natural cost models.
 In particular, for the attachment scenario the CCR drops to about 2 when advice is used, which means that a net benefit would be apparent when the cost of forgetting is just a factor of 2 larger than the cost of interruption.
 For the importance task the CCR drops to about 10 when advice is used, and surprisingly even lower without advice.
 For smaller training sets the CCRs grow to be quite large, but are less than 100.
 Whether these CCR ratios would be adequate depends on the particular user and scenario.
 In many cases such high values would indicate that the predictor should not be used for that amount of training data.

-11 Towards Deployment
+9 Towards Deployment

-During the course of the UIL development, we realized that there are many challenges in developing user-extensible learning systems.
-These challenges included building instrumented end user applications, translating accurate models of user behavior into an ontology, and designing self-tuning learning components that were capable of handling a wide range of learning tasks.
-Our UIL prototype faced these challenges successfully and provided a first approximation of a solution to extensible learning systems that adapt themselves to learning tasks defined by the user.
-However, although the prototype UIL system we developed is fully functional, we would need to improve the system's reliability, performance, and usability before wide scale deployment in the field.
+During the course of the UIL development, we encountered many challenges in developing user-extensible learning systems, which include building instrumented end-user applications, translating accurate models of user behavior into an ontology, and designing self-tuning learning components.
+Our UIL prototype faced these challenges successfully and provided a first approximation of a solution.
+However, although the prototype UIL system we developed is fully functional, we would need to improve the system's reliability and performance before wide scale deployment in the field.
+In addition, the usability of the system needs further consideration.
+The current UIL prototype has been primarily tested by AI researchers and it is important to translate the current UI terminology into terms that the typical end user can understand.
+For example, in the ITL application, we would want to replace "Add Learned If" button with something simpler such as "Help Me Remember".
+Also in the existing UIL prototype, not all user demonstrable actions are supported as learning tasks.
+We may wish to add additional user interface constructs to show the user visually what "Help Me Remember" learning tasks are valid, i.e., supported by the task demonstration component and the rest of the UIL system.